jvandonsel/beacon/README.md

 This project is meant to replicate the famous weather beacon from Boston's [Berkeley Building](https://en.wikipedia.org/wiki/Berkeley_Building), formerly known as the Old John Hancock Building.

+This replica is housed in a small lantern and is powered by a USB cable connected to a wall adapter.
+An ESP32 inside the beacon connects to the local WiFi network to fetch the weather forecast for your location.
+It then lights LEDs with a color and pattern indicating the weather.

 ## The Berkeley Building Weather Beacon
 There's an old mnemonic poem for the color scheme of the Berkeley Building beacon: